oldschoolgg/obdocs/BSO.md

 ## Lottery

-The BSO banklottery is a lottery where u can put both items and gp in.
+The BSO banklottery is a lottery where you can put both items and gp in.
-To put in items do =lotterybank *itemname*, every item(stack) has to have a value of 10m and you need to put in 50m worth per command.
+To put in items do =lotterybank <itemname>, every item(stack) has to have a value of 10m and you need to put in 50m worth per command.
 Every 10m u put in, is equal to 1 ticket.
 To put in gp do =buy x bank lottery ticket, where the x is for the amount of tickets u want to buy.
 Again these are 10m each.

-As a tier 3 patron, or higher, u can see the items in the lottery using the =lottery command.
+As a tier 3 patron, or higher, you can see the items in the lottery using the =lottery command.

-The lottery happens every now and than and isn’t usually drawn on a specific date.
+The Lottery is not drawn on any specific date.

 ## BSO Items